 This is the first of a two-part series on Neal Pollack's visit to Dublin, Ireland, during St. Patrick's Day festivities.
-The second part will be on the St. Paddy's Day parade.
+The second part will be on the St. Patty's Day parade.

 I love visiting Ireland.
 It offers so much for the traveler: Unmatched natural greenery, a rich, soulful, cultural history, and most important, some of the kindest, most authentic people on Earth, who have borne seemingly endless misfortune with shockingly good humor.